-Income (Loss) on Equity in Joint Ventures and Realized Gain on Sales of Investments.
-Income (loss) on equity in joint ventures and realized gain on sales of investments was a \$0.5 million loss in fiscal 2003 as compared to \$0.2 million in income in fiscal 2002.
-The loss in fiscal 2003 is related to losses in the joint ventures, caused by the general economic slowdown during the year.
+Equity in earnings from joint ventures.
+Equity in earnings from joint ventures was a \$0.5 million loss in fiscal 2003 as compared to a \$0.2 million loss in fiscal 2002.
+The increased loss in fiscal 2003 was related to losses incurred by joint ventures, caused by the general economic slowdown during the year.